With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 Essentially Balneario Municipal El Aserradero is just a public pier but it’s free and it’s located in the middle of Bacalar providing visitors with easy lake access.

 The pier is made of wooden beams and a straw palapa where visitors can take a much-needed break from the sun and heat.
-Surrounded by turquoise blue water, this public pier looks like something I’d expect to see on an exotic island (and not in Mexico).
+Surrounded by turquoise blue water, this public pier looks like something I’d expect to see on an exotic island!

 We spent a whole afternoon hanging out at this pier swimming and enjoying the beauty of Lake Bacalar.
 Although there are other more private places to access the lake, Balneario Municipal was my personal favorite.